Fire Alarm Installation Cost

 Since work on the electrics in your home should be carried out by a Part P registered electrician, this will also affect the installation of your alarms.

 Building regulations also cover the placement of the alarms.
-They must be at least one alarm placed in each circulating space.
+There must be at least one alarm placed in each circulating space.
 This means that you should have one alarm within each hallway of your home.

 Cost of Removing a Fire Alarm

-If you are changing to a completely new system, then you may want to remove the old one.
+If you are changing to a completely new system, you may want to remove the old one.
 The cost will depend on the type of alarm system you need to remove.

 Fire alarm removal